cschech/CBSD/README.md

 A patch process for the link kit can be embedded in any of the applications available for OpenBSD which when run as root, surreptitiously patches the kernel with a payload that is relinked by kernel_reorder.

-There should be no mechanism by which this can happen, as well as there being no correspondence between the link kit and the kernel to begin with, as initially supplied.
-Relinking should happen at kernel compilation time only.
+There should be no mechanism by which this can happen, when a build from source could just proceed at first boot instead, discarding the objects.

 # Areas for Further Study